-Water & Flowback Services Division revenues increased during 2022 compared to the prior year primarily due to improved market conditions, with higher frac and rig counts leading to a continued increase in customer drilling and completion activity compared to prior year in all North America regions.
-Our growth has been boosted from investments in our SandStorm advanced cyclone technology to significantly expand our fleet and capture market share within the water management business.
-In addition, two early production facilities in Latin America came on line beginning in the third quarter of 2022.
+Water & Flowback Services Division revenues increased during 2023 compared to the prior year primarily due to improved market conditions.
+Our growth has been boosted from investments in our SandStorm advanced cyclone technology to significantly expand our fleet and capture market share.
+In addition, revenue increased from an entire year of operations of three early production facilities in Latin America which came on line beginning in the third quarter of 2022.
+Revenues also include the sale of one early production facility to the operator in October 2023 for \$5.4 million.

-The Water & Flowback Services Division gross profit improved substantially from marginal profit in the prior year to double-digit profit in the current year, primarily due to higher revenues resulting from the increased activity levels described above and pricing improvements as activity levels improved and new projects commenced.
+The Water & Flowback Services Division gross profit improved primarily due to higher revenues resulting from the increased activity levels described above and pricing improvements as activity levels improved and new projects commenced.